orujahmadov/Language-Detection/README.md

 path/../preprocessed.csv is path to preprocessed file.

 path/../model_name.sav is path to save model to.

-NOTICE: for Neural networks, model extension should be .h5 and for other it should be .sav
+---NOTICE: for Neural networks, model extension should be .h5 and for other it should be .sav

 - To make prediction using the generated models, run the following command: